 Our Day Patient Unit (or DPU) gives patients the opportunity to meet with other patients in a safe and friendly environment, and to share experiences.
-The Dorothy House team is also on-hand to discuss anything that’s on your mind including how we can monitor your symptoms, answer any concerns, help with your present situation and plan ahead.
+The Dorothy House team is also on-hand to discuss anything of concern including how we can monitor symptoms, answer any questions, help with present issues and plan ahead.

 Dorothy House is working in collaboration with the Royal United Hospital (RUH) haematology team to provide a community-based outpatient blood transfusion service at the Hospice in Winsley.
-The aim of this service is to facilitate a blood transfusion for patients as a day case, providing them with a reactive and quick service in a relaxing environment.
+The aim of this service is to facilitate a blood transfusion for our patients as outpatients, providing them with a reactive and quick service in a relaxing environment.

-To access this service a referral must be made from a RUH Haematologist or Haematology Specialist Nurse to Dorothy House.
+To access this service a referral must be made from an RUH Haematologist or a Haematology Specialist Nurse to Dorothy House.